CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint1.md

 16. [3] Backend: write search functions to get a recipe from the database (open)

-17. [5] Backend: create a POST function that allows recipe to be created in the database (open)
+17. [5] Backend: create a POST function that allows recipe to be created in the database (closed)

+18. [7] Create a backend function to delete the recipe from DB (closed)

 ## Issues successfully completed in Sprint 1